ankitadhyani/WordGuessGame/README.md

 This game is played between computer and user

-1. 1st the computer generates a random alphabet
+1. 1st the computer selects a random word from a predefined dictionary (dictionary.js)

-2. Now user presses an alphabet on the keyboard
+2. Now user is asked to presses an alphabet/letter from the keyboard

-3. If computer generates a random alphabet matches to the user pressed alphabet then, user WINs
+3. If user pressed alphabet matches to any character in the word that letter is displayed in it's resoective position on the screen.

-4. If both are different then user tries again by pressing a new alphabet and again the comparison happens

-5. The user will keep selecting an alphabet max 10 times or till the point user alphabet matches random alphabet
+4. Not based on the word length and partially completed word the user guesses another letter.
+Step 3 occurs again.

+4. The user keeps trying to press different letters to complete the word.
+Maximum tries are 20.

+5. If the user guesses the word in 20 tries then user WINS and is asked to continue with the game if user wants.

-6. After 10 attempts still if user is unable to guess the alphabet the user LOOSES
+6. But after 20 attempts still if user is unable to guess the alphabet the user LOOSES and in this case the user moves on to a new game.

 7. The game can go on infinitely